 Q: Can I rent a wheelchair?

-A: Yes, manual wheelchairs are available to rent at every entrance.
-The rentals are on a first come, first served basis.
-You will be required to leave a valid Driver’s License and a $20 refundable deposit that you will get back when you return the wheelchair.
+A: Yes, manual wheelchairs are available at every entrance on a first come, first served basis.
+You will be required to leave a valid Driver′s License that you will get back when you return the wheelchair.

 Q: Can I bring wheelchairs and strollers?

 Q: Are there designated smoking areas?

 A: Smoking is not permitted in the Convention Center.
 If you wish to smoke, you must exit the facility to do so.

 Q: Is there handicapped parking available near the Convention Center?

 A: Parking situations differ with each parking area.
 Click here for more parking information.

 Q: Are there elevators to accommodate people with special needs?